Guitar pick dimensions

 Our picks are made of Thermoset polymer.
 This is a thermosetting plastic, while all other plastic guitar picks are made of thermoplastics.

-And as a result, this already is a big difference in sound and playability and it will lessen pick noise that we see with cheaper picks.
+And as a result, this already makes a big difference in sound and playability and it will lessen pick noise that we may see with cheaper plastic picks.

 Because the words Thermosetting and Thermoplastics may sound unfamiliar with you, we will explain the differences between the two.